mia-platform/documentation/docs/business_suite/backoffice/components/data_manipulation.md

 }
 ```

 The `add-new-external` event opens the modal in external mode with possible initial values specified in the payload of the event.
 In this case, the action button of the Form perform a HTTP POST to the endpoint specified in the `extraEndpoint` property.
 If the form contains files, the component  performs a HTTP POST using as body a multipart object that contains all the data of the form, including files.
 If no file is specified, the HTTP POST uses as body a JSON object.

 If the HTTP request is completed successfully, the component emits a `success` event, instead, in case of errors, it emits a `error` event.
+Either way, a `triggeredBy` field is injected into the meta of the event with value `bk-form-modal-extra-endpoint`.
+Components such as [bk-notifications](./misc.md#triggering-notifications) leverage `triggeredBy` for displaying push notifications.

 #### After submission